original to The Matt Gonzalez Reader, September 12, 2018

 Following her mother’s death in 1964, whom Moore was living with, probate records list Moore as a “spinster”.
 Herrington reports that she died in 1979 in Cuckfield, West Sussex, 45 years after her last book, The Apple Is Bitten Again, was published.

-In 1992, Dalkey Archive Press republished all of Moore’s known writings as Collected Writings.
+In 1992, Dalkey Archive Press republished all of Moore’s known writings (excluding the journalism) as Collected Writings.

 Previously Unpublished Letter from Olive Moore to Tom Driberg, c.1932